 Joshua – 24 Chapters

 Joshua is a book of war and conquest, including the famous attack on the city of Jericho.
-Anyone who thinks that followers of the Bible are limp-wristed sissies, has not read this book!
+Anyone who thinks that followers of the Bible are limp-wristed sissies, have not read this book!
 After the military victories, the land is divided between the tribes of people.

-We suggest reading Joshua early in your program, but when you get to the chapters about the division of land, just read them quickly to get an idea what happened.
+We suggest reading Joshua early in your program, but when you get to the chapters about the division of land, just read them quickly to get an idea of what happened.
 After reading the whole Bible, you can return and study this section with a map of ancient Israel (and some patience) if you want to understand it better.

 Judges – 21 Chapters

 The violence and intrigue in the book of Judges makes it read somewhat like today’s newspaper!
 Showing just how far some people can fall morally, the mere fact that these awful events are recorded add proof that the Bible is not an edited book.
 You may recognize a number of famous names and stories in this book—including the adventures of Samson.

 Taking place during the time of the book of Judges, Ruth is the story of a beautiful young widow who comes to Israel from a foreign land.
 A very popular story, this is a book anyone can read in a half-hour.

 The scrolls of long ago could only hold so much handwritten information before they became too big to handle.
 The book of Samuel was one of these books, so it was divided into two parts: First and Second Samuel.
 First Samuel includes a number of famous stories, including that of David and Goliath.

 In Second Samuel, David is now king—but there is a great deal of trouble brewing.
 If you thought everyone in the Bible was perfect, you have not read the book of 2 Samuel, for sure.
 There is enough murder, adultery, and intrigue in this book (and all historically true, of course) to put a soap opera to shame.